dogestry/dogestry/Readme.md

 Although I'd like docker's external image storage approach to be more flexible and less complex, I can support what I need reasonably efficiently with current docker features.

-I do hope that this code stimulates some discussion on the subject, but its main aim is to support my use-case.
+Dogestry's main aim is to support my use-case, but I hope that this code stimulates some discussion on the subject.

 [cap]: https://github.com/capistrano/capistrano